Daphne B. Stewart, M.D.

 - Medical Oncology

 Dr. Stewart received her undergraduate degree with honors from the University of California at Berkeley.
-She went on to earn her medical doctorate, graduating with honors (Alpha Omega Alpha) from Columbia University's College of Physicians and Surgeons in New York City, and later received a Masters degree in biomathematics and clinical research from UCLA.
-She completed an internship in internal medicine at UCLA's Center for Health Sciences, and then went on to complete a hematology-oncology fellowship at UCLA's David Geffen School of Medicine, where she was a Specialty Training and Advanced Research (STAR) fellow.
+She went on to earn her medical doctorate, graduating with honors (Alpha Omega Alpha) from Columbia University's College of Physicians and Surgeons in New York City, and later received a Masters of Science degree in Biomathematics and Clinical Research from UCLA.
+She completed an internship and residency in internal medicine at UCLA's Center for Health Sciences, and then went on to complete a hematology-oncology fellowship at UCLA's David Geffen School of Medicine, where she was a Specialty Training and Advanced Research (STAR) fellow focusing on emerging therapies for acute blood clots including stroke.

-Dr. Stewart is board certified in hematology, medical oncology and internal medicine, and is an accomplished and experienced clinician, clinical researcher and a committed teacher, with expertise in both hematology and medical oncology.
-She has a particular interest in coagulation and she has published six articles in the peer-reviewed literature, two review articles, three chapters and seven abstracts.
+Dr. Stewart is board certified in medical oncology, hematology, and internal medicine, and is an accomplished and experienced clinician, clinical researcher and a committed teacher, with expertise in women’s cancers and hematology.
+She has a particular interest in coagulation.

-- 2013-present, Associate Clinical Professor and Staff Physician, Department of Medical Oncology & Therapeutics Research, City of Hope, South Pasadena, CA
+- 2013-2017, Associate Clinical Professor and Staff Physician, Department of Medical Oncology & Therapeutics Research, City of Hope, South Pasadena, CA

 - 2011-2013, Associate Program Director, Olive View-UCLA and Cedars Sinai Hematology-Oncology Fellowship, Olive View-UCLA Medical Center, Los Angeles, CA